Resources for Students

 - career discussions section where interesting jobs that the Career Services office and members find around the web are re-posted.
 This is also the place where alumni/ae may directly post openings in their organization.

 - front page, where alumni/ae are more than happy to take your career questions and provide their experience and advice.

 The LinkedIn group is reserved for Wake Forest School of Divinity students and alumni/ae, so please submit a request to join.

 - Denominational Resources

-As an ecumenical School of Divinity, Wake Forest offers students connections and resources with multiple denominational traditions through Pathways in Ministry, Denominational Days, and other events.
+As an ecumenical School of Divinity, Wake Forest offers students connections and resources with multiple denominational traditions through Pathways in Ministry, Denominational Days, Career, Day, and other events.